 My Numbers Don't Add Up!

-Unfortunately, stats can't account for more than 10 countries or posts in any time period, for shifting trends over different time periods, or for the fact that there will be pageviews generated for archive retrievals, label searches, and main page activity, as well as individual posts.
+Unfortunately, stats can't display more than 10 countries or posts in any time period, shifting trends over different time periods, or pageviews generated for archive retrievals, label searches, and main page activity, as well as individual posts.

 The bottom line here is that you should not expect any totals to add up to any definitive figure, such that totals between each category would be expected to balance, like your checkbook.

-The Option To "Ignore My Own Pageviews" Doesn't Work
+The Option To "Ignore My Own Pageviews" Doesn't Work, Immediately

 The cookie must be accessible across domains, since it's created from "Blogger.com", and read from "BlogSpot.com" - or whatever domain your blog is published under.
 It must also be persistent across browser restarts.
 The cookie will also be a problem, if you have more than one Blogger / Google account.

-When you, the blog owner, use a computer which blocks third party cookies, or which deletes cookies when the browser is restarted, the cookie won't be available to Stats.
-With Stats unable to access the cookie, your pageviews will be counted by Stats, when you surf your blog.
+When you, the blog owner, use a computer which blocks third party scripts, or which deletes cookies when the browser is restarted, your pageviews will be counted by Stats, when you surf your blog.
 If you login to a second Blogger account, your pageviews will be counted by Stats.